Ministry of Environment

 - Report of the Special Committee on Cosmetic Pesticides - May 2012 (PDF/280 KB)

-In March, 2013 the legislature passed the Miscellaneous Statutes Amendment Act which included a change to the Integrated Pest Management Act.
-The change will enable the Minister of Environment to develop regulations establishing lists of pesticides that may be regulated differently than other pesticides.
+In March, 2013, an amendment to the Integrated Pest Management Act enables the Minister of Environment to develop regulations establishing lists of pesticides that may be regulated differently than other pesticides.